 Robert Ashford has been with Episcopal Housing Corporation since March 2015.
-He fills several niches within the organization including property management, website maintenance, social media management, tech support and facility maintenance.
+He fills several roles within the organization including property management, website maintenance, social media management, tech support and facility maintenance.

-Robert has bachelor’s degrees in geography and archeology and minor in art from the University of North Carolina at Greensboro.
-His work background includes 10 years as photogrammetric editor followed by 7 years as general manager of a small search engine optimization firm.
+Robert has bachelor’s degrees in geography and archeology and a minor in art from the University of North Carolina at Greensboro.
+His work background includes 10 years as a photogrammetric editor followed by 7 years as the general manager of a small search engine optimization firm.
 He relocated from North Carolina to Baltimore in 2013.

 He shares a home in Baltimore City with his wife, Amy Greensfelder, and daughter Georgianna.